 I love science and I have even been a scientist for a short while.
 An unexpected detour at the European Space Agency made me appreciate working in other science related roles.

 With different professional experiences I realised what other ingredients I wanted to mix in my post: working with and for people, a good challenge and thinking out of the box.

-And that is why I fit so well in this great team, all the ingredients are there - I enable scientists and engineers to effectively communicate why they love their work and I provide opportunities for the public to discuss science and engineering in a way that matters to them.
+And that is why I fit so well in this great team, all the ingredients are there - I help scientists and engineers to effectively communicate why they love their work and I provide opportunities for different audiences to discuss science and engineering in a way that matters to them.

 I am always seeking for new projects and partnerships opportunities so get in touch if you think we could work together.
 I also do love a good chat.

 Toby Shannon - Science in Society Officer

 I love working in public engagement – I find it incredibly exciting to work with researchers of all disciplines and help them to spread their stories far and wide, through all sorts of interesting methods.
 I really believe in the importance of not only communicating science but also in engaging with the public in a meaningful way, so that it benefits everyone.
 We put this ethos into practice through all of our science in society programmes and also through our involvement with Sciencewise – for whom I work as a Policy Officer.

 Following on from an undergraduate degree in Physics with Nuclear Astrophysics at the University of Surrey, I moved on to the University of the West of England and graduated from their (amazing) MSc in Science Communication.
 I’ve been working with the British Science Association since 2010.